Ukrainian nationalism

-Ukrainian nationalism (Український націоналізм, /uk/) is the promotion of the unity of Ukrainians as a people and the promotion of the identity of Ukraine as a nation state.
+Ukrainian nationalism (Український націоналізм, /uk/) is the promotion of the unity of Ukrainians as a people and the promotion of the Ukrainian state.
 The origins of modern Ukrainian nationalism emerge during the Cossack uprising against the Polish–Lithuanian Commonwealth led by Bohdan Khmelnytsky in the mid-17th century.
-Ukrainian nationalism draws upon a single national identity of culture, ethnicity, geographic location, language, politics (or the government), religion, traditions and belief in a shared singular history.
+Ukrainian nationalism draws upon a single national identity of culture, language, ethnicity, geographic location, politics (or the government), religion, traditions, and belief in a shared singular history.

 History

 Zaporozhian Cossacks

 The Cossacks played a strong role in solidifying Ukrainian identity during the Polish–Lithuanian Commonwealth.
 The Zaporozhian Cossacks lived on the Pontic–Caspian steppe below the Dnieper Rapids (Ukrainian: za porohamy), also known as the Wild Fields.
 They have played an important role in European geopolitics, participating in a series of conflicts and alliances with the Polish–Lithuanian Commonwealth, Russia, and the Ottoman Empire.

 The Cossacks emerged as protectors against Tartar raids but were given greater rights as their influence grew.
 Cossacks revolted as the Polish Kings tried to enforce Catholicism and Polish language on the people of Ukraine.

-Precursors to the Ukrainian nation state identity emerged as Bohdan Khmelnytsky (c.
+Precursors to the Ukrainian state emerged as Bohdan Khmelnytsky (c.
 1595–1657), commanded the Zaporozhian Cossacks and led the Khmelnytsky Uprising against Polish rule in the mid-17th century.
-Khmelnytsky introduced a prop-government based on a form of democracy which had been practised by Cossacks since the 15th century.
+Khmelnytsky introduced a government based on a form of democracy which had been practised by Cossacks since the 15th century.

 After a conflict between Ottoman-Polish and Polish-Muscovite Principalities, the official Cossack register decreased.
 This, together with intensified socioeconomic and national-religious oppression of the other classes in Ukrainian society, led to a number of Cossack uprisings in the 1630s.
 These eventually culminated in the Khmelnytsky Uprising, led by the hetman of the Zaporizhian Sich, Bohdan Khmelnytsky.